ANAMIKA

 Yet another Ramses colossus with a daughter of his - herself about twice life-size - at his feet:

 The pharaoh as the destroyer of enemies is a sculpture theme dating back at least to Narmer.
 The standard pose - the victorious king holding the vanquished opponent(s) by the hair and about to smite him(them).
-Karnak has quite a few specimens, mainly on the vast pylon surfaces.
+Karnak has quite a few war scenes, mainly on the vast pylon surfaces.

 Glimpses of the hypostyle hall.
-Imagine how these pillars would have looked in the morning desert sunshine if only the colors had survived:
+Imagine how these pillars would have looked in the morning desert sunshine if only the colors had survived - and yes, the blue god makes another appearance!

 The two famous obelisks of Karnak.
 The taller one is by Hatshepsut; I can recall reading about it long ago in Mali's retelling - how the ironwilled queen forced master builder Senmut to undertake the task of erecting two huge obelisks "one in my father's name, one to the glory of Ra" (much later in life, I also heard Hat and Senmut had a falling out leading to the latter's name and signature getting erased from many of his works!).